HAVING HEART PROBLEMS? DON’T TRUST THE NEWEST STUDY FROM THE AMERICAN COLLEGE OF CARDIOLOGY!

 As I was sitting down on a rainy Saturday morning to write today’s post (I was going to take this study apart bit-by-bit), Eric sent out a video of his buddy, Dr. Alex Vasquez, doing just that.
 Because heart disease in it’s numerous forms is the number one or two killer in America (it’s running neck-and-neck with CANCER), if you know someone with CVD or have a family history of CVD, this video is a must.
 Thanks Dr. V, you really kicked it with this one.

-Although some complain that I am picking on them (HERE), the cold, hard truth is that the average patient is getting exactly zero guidance from their physician (family physician or specialist, it doesn’t matter) regarding nutrition (HERE).
+Although some complain that I am picking on them (HERE), the cold, hard truth is that the average patient is getting exactly zero guidance from their physician (family physician or specialist, it doesn’t matter) regarding nutrition (HERE), particularly when it comes to the heart.
 That’s why you must be your own biggest advocate when it comes to your health and the health of your family.
 If you like what you’re finding on our site, be sure to let those you love and care about most in on the secret.
 A great way to reach them is by liking, sharing, or following us on FACEBOOK.